emresates/emresates/README.md

 <br>

-#### I'm Emre from Turkey, I really enjoy learning languages and frameworks like React.
-If I say that I have improved myself enough in Front-end , I might consider learning Back-end.
+#### I'm Emre from Turkey, a frontend developer with 1 year of experience.
+Skilled in Nextjs, React, and JavaScript.
+Passionate about creating intuitive user interfaces and exploring new technologies.

 ---